techworldwithmurali/kubernetes-zero-to-hero/README.md

    Adjust the `image` version (`v1.21.0` here) to match the version of Kubernetes and Cluster Autoscaler you are using.
-### Reference
-For more detailed information, you can refer to the [Cluster Autoscaler AWS Example](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/cloudprovider/aws/examples/cluster-autoscaler-autodiscover.yaml).

 ## Step 7: Create an Nginx deployment to test the functionality of the Cluster Autoscaler

 Create an Nginx deployment to test the functionality of the Cluster Autoscaler.